rgwch/Lucinda/readme.md

 If you run Lucinda first on a large existing docbase (even one managed by an earlier version of Lucinda), the first start can take several hours or even days.
 You can use the omputer and even Lucinda during this time, but of course, only part of the documents are indexed until the first run finishes.

 Subsequent starts will be quite fast.
-Lucinda wil still check the whole docbase for new files, but this process won't take too long, if there are no new files.
+Lucinda will still check the whole docbase for new files, but this process won't take too long, if there are no new files.

 ## Fine Tuning